brandontor/notion-task-cli/README.md

 # Why?

-I :heart: Notion, and if you're here then you probably do too.
+I :heart: Notion ESPECIALLY as a task manager, and if you're here then you maybe you do too.

 Also maybe like you, I get distracted easily, and because of this i'm afraid to leave my code editor.